Deep Learning for Image Denoising: A Photographer's Guide

 Spatial domain filtering is one of the most intuitive approaches to image denoising.
 These filters operate directly on the pixels of an image, modifying their values based on the values of neighboring pixels.
 Common spatial domain filters include:

 - Mean Filter: This filter replaces each pixel's value with the average value of its surrounding pixels.
 While effective at reducing noise, it tends to blur image details.
+It blurs details because by averaging pixel values, it smooths out sharp edges and fine textures, essentially averaging out the good with the bad.

 - Median Filter: Instead of averaging, the median filter replaces each pixel with the median value of its neighbors.
 This is particularly effective at removing salt-and-pepper noise while preserving edges better than the mean filter.
+It works well because it picks a value that's actually present in the neighborhood, making it less prone to creating artificial blur.

 - Gaussian Filter: This filter uses a weighted average, with closer pixels having a greater influence.
 It's useful for reducing Gaussian noise but can still blur fine details.
+Similar to the mean filter, the Gaussian filter causes blurring because the weighted averaging process smooths out sharp transitions and fine textures.

 The primary limitation of spatial domain filters is their tendency to blur image details.
 Averaging pixel values inevitably smooths out sharp edges and fine textures, resulting in a loss of image sharpness.